bretuobay/reactive-mvvm-architecture/README.md

-# Turborepo starter
+# MVVM Architecture

-This Turborepo starter is maintained by the Turborepo core team.
+This project is to illustrate mvvm architecture in various frontend frameworks.

 ## Using this example